-The student will make use known information and available methods to purify one or more complex for structural and functional evaluation to provide insight into the function of this important and central stress responsive regulatory pathway.
+The student will make use known information and available methods to express and purify one or more complex for structural and functional evaluation to provide insight into the function of this important and central stress responsive regulatory pathway.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
 Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
 On the online application form select PhD Genetics

 For international students, we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.

 Equality, diversity and inclusion is fundamental to the success of The University of Manchester, and is at the heart of all of our activities.
 The full Equality, diversity and inclusion statement can be found on the website https://www.bmh.manchester.ac.uk/study/research/apply/equality-diversity-inclusion/”